goo-dness/sankofa/backend/CONTEXT.md

 ## 13. Decision Log

 Running log of standalone decisions that don't belong inside a specific architecture section — kept dated so the reasoning behind a choice isn't lost later.
 Newest entries go on top.

+### 2026-08-09 — Gemini removed from pseudocode role; Claude generates pseudocode directly

+**Decided:** Standing workflow updated (see §11) — Claude now writes all pseudocode directly in chat.
+Gemini (in Zed) is no longer used to generate pseudocode from Claude-written prompts.
+Rest of the working method is unchanged: developer still hand-types every real line of code himself, runs all commands himself, and brings errors back to Claude to debug together.

+**Why:** Removes a translation hop (Claude writes a prompt → Gemini generates pseudocode) that added a step without adding value, now that Claude produces pseudocode reliably in the established ALL CAPS / `//` / FUNCTION-END FUNCTION style directly.

+**Rules out:** Routing pseudocode generation through Gemini for any future session, including the "longer-token pseudocode generation" case Gemini was previously kept around for.

+**Unblocks:** One fewer context-switch per pseudocode request going forward.

 ### 2026-08-01 — ChEMBL max_phase_for_ind key typo fixed (confidence tiering was silently broken)